 Breast cancer is a type of cancer that originates in the breast tissue.
 According to the American Cancer Society, breast cancer is the second most common type of cancer diagnosed in women in the world (after skin cancer).
-In fact, it is the second leading cancer causing death in women.
+In fact, it is the second leading cancer-causing death in women.
 In 2019, an estimated 268,600 new cases of invasive breast cancer were diagnosed in women in the world as well as 62,930 new cases of non-invasive (in situ) breast cancer.
+In this blog, we will guide you on how to prevent breast cancer naturally

 There are several risk factors for developing breast cancer, including family history, age, dense breasts, alcohol consumption, and obesity.
 However, most women who develop breast cancer have no known risk factors.
 There are two main types of breast cancer: hormone receptor-positive and triple-negative.
 Hormone receptor-positive breast cancers are driven by hormones such as estrogen and progesterone, while triple-negative breast cancers are not.